Why is it important

 Collaboration with external organisation with relevant expertise to create positive impacts on biodiversity

-1Reassess land use and perform biodiversity impact assessment
+1Reassess land use and perform biodiversity impact assessment.

 Management Approach and Strategy